who-biz/epicboxnodejs-source/README.md

 ## Setup
 + install rust ver 1.60.0
 + you must have working one instance RabbitMQ
-+ RabbitMQ Plugin stomp (https://www.rabbitmq.com/stomp.html) rabbitmq
++ ( for old version with RabbitMQ ) RabbitMQ Plugin stomp (https://www.rabbitmq.com/stomp.html) rabbitmq
++ ( for new version with mongoDB ) mongoDb instance ( apt install mongodb )
 + change ports and paths in app.js file, try read description to understand how it works

 ## Compilation epicboxlib